 3. Safety – High School Mountain Biking is not an extreme sport.
 Practices and racing are fun and fast, but must be within the limits of the athlete.
 Coaches will focus on teaching safety and skills.
 Taking risks beyond your ability will not be tolerated.
 Safe speeds are relative to terrain and experience level.
 You must be able to stop safely within the distance that you can see ahead.
 Approach switchbacks and turns in anticipation that someone is coming the other way.
 All new riders are REQUIRED to attend at least 1 of 2 skills training in the pre-season (April - May).
 Failure to attend may result in removal from team.

-4. Respect ‐ Ride only on authorized trails.
+4. Respect ‐ Team members and fellow trail users deserve our respect and kindness.
+Positive and encouraging attitudes and actions is our default.
+Negative or degrading attitudes, language, or actions are not acceptable.
+Ride only on authorized trails.
 Never ride on muddy trails.
 Pass with care and let others know of your presence well in advance.
 Pedestrians with pets on leashes have the right of way.
 If a horse is on the trail, stop and let it pass.
 Sometimes it may necessary to dismount and get off the trail to allow others to pass.
 Headphones are not allowed during team rides or races.

 5. Attendance & Participation – Each member is expected to fully participate in practices, training, and at least one trail or service projects.
 Riders will be allowed no more than 3 unexcused absences.
 Failure to meet these expectations may result in removal from the team.
 Excused absences should be approved in advance and will be approved by the coaches on a case‐by‐case basis.
 Absences after August 15th should be limited to primarily educational or other school based conflicts.
 All absences will require a make‐up ride signed off by a parent or verified through electronic ride trackers.
 Team members are expected to arrive on time for practice and are responsible for marking their own attendance.

-6. Service & Volunteering – Each member is expected to fully participate in service projects and to enroll family and friends as volunteers for the team needs and for one race day.
+6. Service & Volunteering – Each member is required to participate in a 3 hour trail service project and to enroll family and friends as volunteers for the team needs and for one race day.
 Our teams are dependent on volunteers.

 7. Practice Groups – Coaches will structure practice into several groups to accommodate and help riders of all levels to develop.
 We welcome feedback from students and ride leaders about grouping assignments.
 However, ride groups are assigned by the coaches and it is critical to ride in your assigned group and give a best effort within your assigned ride group at each practice.
 Failure to stay in your assigned group will be considered an unexcused absence.
 If a rider voluntarily quits